CodePushGo/website/src/content/blog/en/5-security-best-practices-for-mobile-app-live-updates.md

 ## Conclusion

 By following the five key practices - securing delivery, validating integrity, blocking unauthorized access, applying timely updates, and conducting thorough testing - developers can better protect their apps and users from ever-changing threats.
-For apps built with Capacitor, where OTA updates are critical for fast and efficient maintenance, these steps help strike the right balance between speed and security.
+For apps built with React Native, where OTA updates are critical for fast and efficient maintenance, these steps help strike the right balance between speed and security.

-Strong security practices for live updates in Capacitor-based apps are essential to avoid vulnerabilities, safeguard user data, and meet industry regulations.
+Strong security practices for live updates in React Native-based apps are essential to avoid vulnerabilities, safeguard user data, and meet industry regulations.
 Data breaches not only cost millions but also damage financial stability and user confidence.

 Security isn't a one-time effort.
 It requires regular updates, constant monitoring, and thorough testing.
 Combining automated tools with manual reviews creates a stronger defense, especially when integrated into CI/CD pipelines.
 A great example is Netflix, which uses an extensive security testing framework to stay ahead of potential risks [\[2\]](https://www.acceldata.io/blog/data-integrity-testing-explained-safeguard-accuracy-reliability).